kousik93/Bluetooth-Attendance-System---Backend/README.md

-School Attendance System using Bluetooth Low Energy
+##School Attendance System using Bluetooth Low Energy

 The aim of the project is to design an attendance system for schools which utilizes a Raspberry Pi or BLE chip and the student's Mobile phone for authentication and marking attendance.
-This is a part of my CMPE273 final project.
-The Android application and the Web UI was created by my other teammates.

-Components:
+###Components:

 * Web UI – For School Administration
 * Mobile Client – For the students